-Moving San Antonio towards a just, sustainable future.
+Texas moms help move San Antonio toward a just, sustainable future.

-DeeDee has been working on the plan since September 2018 when she was appointed to serve on the Steering Committee for the CAAP.
-Over the past year, DeeDee worked to build a grassroots movement to support the plan and bring the voices of frontline communities to the table.
+DeeDee has been working on the plan since September 2018, when she was appointed to serve on the Steering Committee for the CAAP.
+As a committee member, DeeDee worked to build a grassroots movement to support the plan and bring the voices of frontline communities to the table.